The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

 We have a similar result for the rigidified stack $\CVr$. \begin{cor} We have an exact sequences of groups

 where the right map is the natural restriction and the left map is the natural inclusion. \end{cor}

 \begin{proof}As before the only thing to prove is the independence of the boundary line bundles in $\Pic(\CVr)$.
-By Theorem \ref{indbou} and Corollary \ref{boundarycor}, we can reduce to prove the injectivity of $\nu_{r,d}^*:\Pic(\CVr)\rightarrow \Pic(\CVc)$.
-A quick way to prove this it is using the Leray spectral sequence associated to the rigidification morphism $\nu_{r,d}:\CVc\rightarrow\CVr$ as in the \S\ref{comparing}. \end{proof}
+The same strategy (using the same families) used for $\CVc$ works for the rigidified case. \end{proof}

-\begin{rmk} As observed before we have that the boundary line bundles are independent on the Picard groups of $\CVc$, $\CVc^{Pss}$, $\CVr$, $\CVr^{Pss}$.
+\begin{rmk} As observed before, the boundary line bundles are independent on the Picard groups of $\CVc$, $\CVc^{Pss}$, $\CVr$, $\CVr^{Pss}$.
 A priori we do not know if $\widetilde\delta_i^j$ is a divisor of $\CVc^{Hss}$ for any $i$ and $j\in J_i$, because it can be difficult to check when a point $(C,\mt E)$ is H-semistable if $C$ is singular.
 But as explained in Remark \ref{defhsem}, if $(C,\mt E)$ is P-stable then it is also H-stable.
-By Proposition \ref{T}, we know that if $\widetilde\delta_i^j$ is a non-extremal divisor the generic point of $\widetilde\delta_i^j$ is P-stable, in particular it is H-stable. \end{rmk} The end of the section is devoted to prove that also the extremal divisors are in $\CVc^{Hss}$, more precisely the generic points of the extremal divisors in $\CVc$ are strictly $H$-semistable.
-To this aim, we will use the following criterion to prove strictly H-semistability.
+By Proposition \ref{T}, we know that if $\widetilde\delta_i^j$ is a non-extremal boundary divisor the generic point of $\widetilde\delta_i^j$ is P-stable, in particular it is H-stable. \end{rmk} The end of the section is devoted to prove that also the extremal boundary divisors are in $\CVc^{Hss}$.
+More precisely the generic points of the extremal divisors in $\CVc$ are strictly $H$-semistable.
+We will use the following criterion to prove strict H-semistability.